Taking control of your anxiety

 Taking control

-When you wake in the morning you will find yourself scanning your body to check for signs of anxiety.
+When you wake in the morning you find yourself scanning your body to check for signs of anxiety.
 Is your heart racing?
 Can you breathe easily?
 You obsess so much over the physical feelings of anxiety that you know them better than anything else.

 - How does your chest feel?